How Short Bets on GameStop Took Big Slides

 About a year ago, a friend of mine began to think that the valuation differential between Home Depot and Lowe’s was too great.
 He thought Home Depot was overpriced and Lowe’s was underpriced.
 He sold his position in Home Depot and replaced it with Lowe’s.
 By comparison, a hedge fund might have bought Lowe’s and entered transactions that allow it to profit it Home Depot stock went down.

 The hedge or offset does not necessarily have to be a stock.
 For instance, you might like gold mining stocks but are concerned they might decline if the price of gold falls.
-To hedge this The possibility that something bad will happen.
-More, you offset your stock position using one of the techniques discussed below that wins when the price of gold goes down.
+To hedge this risk, you offset your stock position using one of the techniques discussed below that wins when the price of gold goes down.

-The The time period over which you re-pay the loan More “hedge fund” has morphed into a The time period over which you re-pay the loan More that describes fat cats that viciously undercut the market with false rumors in an attempt to drive share prices down.
+The term “hedge fund” has morphed into a term that describes fat cats that viciously undercut the market with false rumors in an attempt to drive share prices down.
 There are a few of them.
 In reality, though, a hedge fund is simply a mutual or other type of fund that uses hedging as an investment strategy.

 it is important to remember that, while hedge funds are businesses, they are ultimately owned by individuals.
 Some of the owners might be considered “fat cats.”
 However, there are many “ordinary” people who have investments in hedge funds.
 Some are direct owners, while others are participants in pension plans or own stocks in companies that, in turn, own the hedge funds.